fidgetaryan445/Bandit/README.md

 ### Bandit Level 1
 The password is in *readme* file in home directory

-using `more readme`, veiw the contents of the file :
+using `more readme`, view the contents of the file :

 Password : NH2SXQwcBdpmTEzi3bvBHMM9H66vVXjL